April Kepner: Characterization

-Drew's character has been called intelligent, hardworking, thorough and determined by Grey's Anatomy executives.
-But she is also considered vulnerable, insecure, sensitive and overly eager by her colleagues.
-Of the character, Drew said: "April is a very, very good doctor.
-She really knows what she's doing, she's worked really hard, and she certainly wants to do her best and stick around." but also described her as "annoying", "neurotic" and "really insecure".
-In the eighth season, April's position as chief resident and her struggle to get a handle on her fellow residents formed the central arc of her storyline.
-Rhimes explained: "Watching April try to be in charge of Cristina and Alex and Jackson is a pretty impossible task, and it's made for comedy, it's one of the funniest things we're working on this season."
-One of Kepner's central characteristics are her religious beliefs, notably her chastity and her instance on saving herself for someone she truly loves.
-In an interview, Drew assessed that: "There certainly has never been a 28-year-old virgin on Grey's.
+April has been described by Grey's Anatomy executives as intelligent, hardworking, thorough, and determined.
+However, her colleagues view her as vulnerable, insecure, sensitive, and overly eager.
+Drew herself noted that: "April is a very, very good doctor.
+She really knows what she's doing, she's worked really hard, and she certainly wants to do her best and stick around."
+Despite her professionalism, Drew also described Kepner as "annoying", "neurotic", and "really insecure".

+In Season 8, April's storyline centered around her role as chief resident and her struggle to manage her fellow residents.
+Series creator Shonda Rhimes elaborated: "Watching April try to be in charge of Cristina and Alex and Jackson is a pretty impossible task, and it's made for comedy.
+It's one of the funniest things we're working on this season."

+One of Kepner's defining traits is her strong religious beliefs, particularly her commitment to chastity and waiting for true love.
+In an interview, Drew reflected on this aspect of her character: "There certainly has never been a 28-year-old virgin on Grey's.
 I don't even think there's been a 28-year-old virgin on television.
 Unless it's someone who is sort of a recluse.
-A normal, smart, doctor....pretty, healthy...that in and of itself is really fascinating, and really interesting, and totally different.
-It's neat to see someone who is just totally clueless in that area.
-Everyone else [On Grey' Anatomy] seems like they know exactly what they're doing.
-April is totally, totally clueless.
-Shonda told one of the directors, there are virgins that have sort of done everything else.
-But not April.
-April's really pretty much done nothing.
+A normal, smart, doctor... pretty, healthy... that in and of itself is really fascinating, and really interesting, and totally different."
+Drew emphasized how April's innocence sets her apart, stating: "April's really pretty much done nothing.
 She's completely untouched."